sageteamorg/python-sage-imap/docs/source/getting_started/examples/example3.rst

     try:
         with IMAPClient("imap.example.com", "username", "password") as client:
             mailbox_service = IMAPMailboxService(client)
-            mailbox_service.close_mailbox()
+            mailbox_service.close()
             print("Mailbox closed.")
     except IMAPClientError as e:
         logging.critical("An error occurred: %s", e)

 **Explanation:**
-- The `close_mailbox` method ensures that the currently selected mailbox is closed properly.
+- The `close` method ensures that the currently selected mailbox is closed properly.
 - If the closure fails, it raises an `IMAPMailboxClosureError`.

 Method: `check`